 Sure, it will require twice and many moving boxes and possibly the coordination of two moving companies or shipping services.
 But if you can both pull it off, it may be worth it for the sake of the symbolic gesture of making the transition together.

 And depending on your situation, there may be practical benefits, as well.
-If, for instance, one half of the couple would be collecting his while the other would be sending out her relocation service from Los Angeles, a joint move is an opportunity to put yourselves in the place that best accommodates both of your existing routines, or that gives both of you the opportunity to discover a new neighborhood and a new, shared lifestyle together.
+If, for instance, one half of the couple would be out while the other would be sending out her relocation service from Los Angeles, a joint move is an opportunity to put yourselves in the place that best accommodates both of your existing routines, or that gives both of you the opportunity to discover a new neighborhood and a new, shared lifestyle together.